BhairaviSanskriti/My-DevOps-Journey/Helm/Projects/README.md

 # About
-I deployed a static portflio website on minikube cluster using helm charts.
+I deployed a static portfolio website on the minikube cluster using helm charts.

 # System requirements
 1. Helm